-- 16.2 Local plans shall define the location and alignment of pathways and trails, and: - a) should consider the general alignment and connections of the pathways and trails system identified in Map 10; - b) should support regional connections to existing communities in Elbow Valley and Elbow Valley West, future community development to the west, and the Elbow River in anticipation of a future regional active transportation corridor along that waterway; - c) promote active movement throughout the Plan area, year-round, with particular focus on connections to the Elbow River, the natural environment, village centres, and open space nodes; - d) support potential future active modes connections across the Elbow River; - e) support bicycle and pedestrian use, including for people requiring mobility assistive devices; - f) be predominantly located within or adjacent to parks, open spaces, and natural environment, however will also cross residential and core land uses to provide active high quality connections throughout the Plan area; - provide high quality linkages at all locations where the pathway and trail system intersects the roadway network, including designs that provide protected facilities for all users and raised mid-block crossings with
+- 16.2 Local plans shall define the location and alignment of pathways and trails, and: - should consider the general alignment and connections of the pathways and trails system identified in Map 10; - should support regional connections to existing communities in Elbow Valley and Elbow Valley West, future community development to the west, and the Elbow River in anticipation of future regional active transportation corridors along the Elbow River and Highway 8; - promote active movement throughout the Plan area, year-round, with particular focus on connections to the Elbow River, the natural environment, village centres, and open space nodes; - support potential future active modes connections across the Elbow River; - d) support bicycle and pedestrian use, including for people requiring mobility assistive devices; - e) be predominantly located within or adjacent to parks, open spaces, and natural environment, however will also cross Residential and Core land uses to provide active high quality connections throughout the Plan area; - f) provide high quality linkages at all locations where the pathway and trail system intersects the roadway network, including designs that provide protected facilities for all users and raised mid-block crossings with appropriate up-stream traffic calming to maximize active modes user safety;

-- appropriate up-stream traffic calming to maximize active modes user safety; - h) should explore opportunities to connect the pathway and trail system across Highway 8 through recessed large box culverts and protected intersection designs; and - shall be of high-quality design and construction, and adhere to applicable County standards, guidelines, and policies.
+- should explore opportunities to connect the pathway and trail system across Highway 8 through grade-separated infrastructure, including recessed large box culverts and protected intersection designs; and - shall be of high-quality design and construction, and adhere to applicable County standards, guidelines, and policies. - i) where located adjacent to Highway 8, shall be setback a safe distance from the driving surface.